Zjx402/Kea2/README.md

         self.d(description="input_box").set_text(random_str)
         assert self.d(description="send_button").exist

-        # we can even do more assertions.
+        # we can even do more assertions, e.g.,
-        # example: the input string should exist
+        #       the input string should exist on the message sending page
         assert self.d(text=random_str).exist
 ```
 > [hypothesis](https://github.com/HypothesisWorks/hypothesis) is a property-based testing library for Python.
-It can generate various input according to the given rules.
+We use it to generate random texts according to the given rules.

-We call the stage 3 script **property**, and the stage 3 method **Property Based Testing (PBT)**.
-[Click this link to learn more about PBT](https://github.com/ecnusse/Kea).

 # Documentation